autocore-ai/autocore_pcu_doc/docs/Simulation.md

 1. Localization
    Reset the car location in the simulator, and check in localization result of PCU in IDE.
 If the localization result is not matching with the car location in the simulator, please manually set the location in IDE.

-2. Set target
+2. Path planning
-   Select a destination point in IDE, and wait for the global planner to calculate the route.
+   Select a destination point in IDE, and wait for the global planner & local planner to calculate the route.

 3. Start the vehicle
-   After enable the DBW of the vehicle, you should see the car starts moving in both IDE and simulator.
+   After enable the way point follower, you should see the car starts moving in both IDE and simulator.

 ## Simulator Instruction